official-stockfish/Stockfish/Readme.md

 ### Resource For Understanding the Code Base

-* [Chess Programing Wiki](https://chessprogramming.wikispaces.com) has good overall chess engines explanations (techniques used here are well explained like hash maps etc), it was also recommended by the [support team at stockfish.](http://support.stockfishchess.org/discussions/questions/1132-how-to-understand-stockfish-sources)
+* [Chess Programming Wiki](https://chessprogramming.wikispaces.com) has good overall chess engines explanations (techniques used here are well explained like hash maps etc), it was also recommended by the [support team at stockfish.](http://support.stockfishchess.org/discussions/questions/1132-how-to-understand-stockfish-sources)